Educate & Share

 To better educate our community, we’ve created and compiled a series of educational materials and videos designed to enlighten your perspective on mental health in adolescents.

-To help administrators and faculty better educate their students, we have created easily shareable materials.
+To help administrators, faculty, and parents better educate their students and children, we have created easily shareable materials.

 For easier viewing, the educational videos have been segmented and organized by topic, which includes:

 Katie Bergmann, McAuley graduate and co-founder of The Fearless Initiative, compellingly shares her story of living with anxiety, depression, self-harm, and suicidal ideation and how she’s now living beyond her diagnosis today.